 Pre-loved but not rejected

-Choosing to buy recycled products means you’re saving the resources and energy that go into making products from virgin materials.
-Conserving raw materials also means a reduction of waste going into landfill.
+Choosing to buy recycled products means you’re saving the resources and energy that go into making products from virgin materials, as well as reducing landfill waste.
 Just pick one small item that you would normally have to purchase or a large item you currently need to replace and consider purchasing a recycled option instead. ‘

 You could try purchasing: